dhis2/reference-org-unit-sync/README.md

 ### Metadata Resource Mapping

 It is entirely possible that the metadata resources in the target DHIS2 implementations to synchronise are completely out of sync from the source DHIS2 server.
-Without matching metadata identifiers like the `name` or `id`, it is impossible for a metadata sync solution to locate the target metadata resource to synchronise.
+Without matching metadata identifiers like the `name` or `id`, it becomes impossible for a metadata sync solution to locate the target metadata resource to synchronise.
 For such scenarios, the implementer should author a metadata resource map and then reference it from the `target.[n].resourceMap.file` consumer app parameter.

 A resource map is a comma-delimited CSV with headers that defines mappings for target metadata resources.
 The CSV needs to have one column prefixed with `source_` denoting the source metadata identifier that a mapping will match on.
 All other columns in the CSV denote the fields that the source metadata resource will be mapped to.